ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/index.md

 be initialized on the specified reference.
 Of course, you should provide to the Platform the data you want to use as a reference before setting the reference itself.
 This can be done through the SDK as well.

-After setting the reference, you can send production data to the platform, still using the SDK.
+After setting the reference, you can send production data to the Platform, still using the SDK.
 This data will be analyzed by the monitoring algorithms and, if a significant difference is detected, an alarm will be raised, in the form of a [Detection Event].
 You can explore more about detection events and how you can set up automatic actions upon their reception in the Detection Event and the [Detection Event Rule] sections respectively.